 Seminars offered by Prof. Terzidis (or the members of his research group) are not eligible for crediting in a seminar module of the WiWi degree programs.
 Exception: Seminar "Entrepreneurship Research".

 The exact distribution is based on the credit points of the courses in the module.

-6.46 Module: Intellectual Property Law [M-INFO-101215]
+4.44 Module: Intellectual Property Law [M-INFO-101215]

-Part of: Electives (Law and Sociology)
+Organisation: KIT Department of Informatics Part of: Electives (Law and Sociology)